Skip to main content

-Where: The new museum will be located on the campus of Rockland Community College, in Suffern, New York.
-The college serves a diverse population of almost 8,000 students and is visited by 200,000 people a year.
-It will be easily accessible by more than 2.5 million residents of the tri-state area, including Rockland, Orange, Bergen and Westchester Counties.
-The museum will be the only resource of its kind north and west of New York City.
+Where: The new museum is located on the campus of Rockland Community College in Suffern, New York.
+The College serves a diverse population of almost 8,000 students and is visited by more than 200,000 people a year.
+Our location is easily accessible by more than 2.5 million residents of the tri-state area, including Rockland, Orange, Bergen and Westchester Counties.
+The museum is the only resource of its kind north and west of New York City.

 When: Thanks to unprecedented support from our community, we have completed construction on our educational and administrative spaces, archive, and special exhibit gallery walk.
 We only have left to complete work on our permanent exhibition and lobby.
 With designs finalized, the estimated time to completion is not far off.
 In the meantime, our Capital Campaign continues raising money for the completion of the project and Naming Opportunities are still available for those who wish to honor loved ones with an everlasting tribute.